 A solargraph is a long-duration image of the sun's path captured from solstice to solstice by a simple pinhole camera.
-It is made from an aluminum can containing white photographic paper, as described at Anniversary Solargraph.
+It is made from an aluminum can containing black-and-white photographic paper, as described at Anniversary Solargraph.
 Light that enters a tiny pinhole creates a diffuse image of the foreground buildings and landscape, while tracing a bright path of the sun through the months.

 Inaugural efforts to make solargraphs for the Indiana Bicentennial yielded multiple images for the Anniversary Solargraph project.
 See Snapshots in Time for sample results from 2016.